Blue-billed Curassow

 Colors

-Males are glossy black with a white belly and cobalt-blue bill ornaments; females are black with white wing-barring and a reddish-brown belly.
+Males are glossy black with a white vent and a striking sky-blue bill base; females are black with white barring on wings and a reddish-brown belly.

 visibility